Division of Biology and Medicine

 Mentoring

-The Women in Medicine Mentor Program promotes connections between women medical students at Alpert Medical School early in their educational and professional studies with women physicians based at Brown affiliated hospitals and in the community.
+The Women in Medicine Mentor Program promotes connections between medical students at The Warren Alpert Medical School early in their educational and professional studies with interested physicians based at Brown-affiliated hospitals and in the community.

-The Women in Medicine Mentor Program promotes connections between women medical students at Alpert Medical School early in their educational and professional studies with women physicians based at Brown affiliated hospitals and in the community.
+The Women in Medicine Mentor Program promotes connections between medical students at The Warren Alpert Medical School early in their educational and professional studies with interested physicians based at Brown-affiliated hospitals and in the community.

-Through events such as the WIM Mentoring Night and WIM Specialty Night, students will explore different themes in mentoring groups led by women physician faculty and residents.
-This is also an opportunity for students to learn about a medical specialty and consider ways in shaping career goals in medicine from the perspectives of a woman physician.
+Through events such as the WIM Mentoring Night and WIM Specialty Night, students will explore different themes in mentoring groups led by physician faculty and residents.
+This is an opportunity for students to learn about a medical specialty and consider ways to shape career goals in medicine from the perspectives of practicing physicians.

 For further information on mentoring opportunities, send us an email.